knaidoo29/magpie/docs/source/remap_index.rst

   w(X, Y) = \frac{A(X\cap Y)}{A(Y)},

-where :math:`A(Y)` is the area (length in 1D and volume in 3D) of pixel Y and :math:`A(X\cap Y)` is the area of the overlapping region for pixels X and Y. While by definition :math:`w(X, Y)` is unitless the explicit dependence on area is useful since the units of our data is given by :math:`{\rm arb. units}\, A^{-1}(X)` for a pixel :math:`X`.
-This means a remapping from one coordinate system to another also requires a conversion of units.
+where :math:`A(Y)` is the area (length in 1D and volume in 3D) of pixel Y and :math:`A(X\cap Y)` is the area of the overlapping region for pixels X and Y. For variance we can use propagation of errors to determine the variance on the remapped coordinate system although note we assume covariant terms are zero.
-For the mean this dependence drops out but this is not the case for remapping variance.

-For variance we can use propagation of errors to determine the variance on the remapped coordinate system although note we assume covariant terms are zero.
 The remapped variance is given by

 .. math::